-1. The President of the Broward Teachers Union shall appoint one (1) teacher bargaining unit member from each school to serve on that school's SAC team.
+1. The President of the BTU shall appoint one (1) teacher bargaining unit member from each school to serve on that school's SAC team.
 The appointment is for a full school year.
 If the selected employee must resign from the SAC, the President shall appoint a replacement.
-The Broward Teachers Union shall provide updated lists of their SAC representatives by September 1 of each year with subsequent changes provided in writing.
-Also, pursuant to F. S. 1001.452, teachers at each school shall select the teacher representatives on SAC teams.
+The BTU shall provide updated lists of their SAC representatives by September 1st of each year with subsequent changes provided in writing.
+Also, pursuant to Florida Statutes, Section 1001.452, teachers at each school shall select the teacher representatives on SAC teams.

-The BTU president shall appoint one (1) steward/or designee to participate on the community interview/conversation committee as part of the process for the selection of the new principal from their school The committee's recommendations shall be submitted to the Superintendent of Schools for his/her consideration.
+The BTU president shall appoint one (1) steward/or designee to participate on the community interview/conversation committee as part of the process for the selection of the new principal from their school The committee's recommendations shall be submitted to the Superintendent for his/her consideration.